 If we measure these shortfalls next to the anticipated increase in need, we can see that nurses and other healthcare professionals will clearly be in high demand, not just in the jobs market, but by humanity as a whole.
 No doubt, the coronavirus pandemic has helped us all see this more clearly than ever before.

 - Medical doctors

-FutureLearn offers around 200 specialised courses, microcredentials, accredited programs, and even degrees aimed at current and aspiring healthcare and medical professionals, from prestigious international universities and medical research centres.
-Topics covered include, but are not limited to, fertility and birth, disease outbreak prevention, and nutrition.
+FutureLearn offers around 300 specialised courses, microcredentials, accredited programs, and even degrees aimed at current and aspiring healthcare and medical professionals, from prestigious international universities and medical research centres.
+Topics covered include, but are not limited to, maternity care, disease outbreak prevention, and nutrition.

 6. Emotional Intelligence

 Emotional intelligence is one of the most frequently referenced skills in lists of what will be needed in the future jobs market – as well as the current one.
 It also carries personal benefits.
 Research has frequently shown that high emotional intelligence is one of the most reliable predictors of career success and salary levels.

 The concept was first by Daniel Goleman, in his 1995 book Emotional Intelligence, which suggested there was more to intelligence than just IQ.
 Since then, it has been widely acknowledged and has been the subject of much scholarship and debate.